PeufOne/findArgument/README.md

 # findarg

-En: Find the argument to supply to a function for a target result.
+Find the argument to supply to a function for a target result.
+|

-Fr: Trouve l'argument à fournir à une fonction pour un résultat cible.
+Trouve l'argument à fournir à une fonction pour un résultat cible.

 > Experimental !
 > Does not work on chaotic functions !